-Banks which identify critical functions in the critical functions report for resolution planning purposes should preferably also submit the same information in recovery plans.
+Banks which identify critical functions in the Critical Functions Report for resolution planning purposes should strive to submit the same information in recovery plans.
 The need to align the identification of critical functions in recovery and resolution plans is recognised by banking supervisors and resolution authorities.

 Amount Reporting

-In line with Commission Implementing Regulation (EU) 2018/1624:

-- Information not required or not applicable shall not be included in a data submission.

-- Numeric values shall be submitted as facts according to the following:

-Data points with the data type “Monetary” shall be reported using a minimum precision equivalent to thousands of units;

-Data points with the data type “Percentage” shall be expressed as per unit with a minimum precision equivalent to four decimals;

-Data points with the data type “Integer” shall be reported using no decimals and a precision equivalent to units.

 Amounts will exclusively be reported in EUR (counter) value and may be rounded to the nearest unit.
 For foreign currencies, this means that a conversion is required, which will be done at the reference rates published by the ECB on the date for which the template is reported.
 In case this is a TARGET closing date, the exchange rate shall refer to the one published at the closest date before the reporting date.
-In cases where this is not practicable, you may report using the exchange rate used in your internal systems; please mention this in the “comments” cell at the end of each economic function.
+In cases where this is not practicable, banks may report using the exchange rate used in their internal systems.

-In all the data provided, please exclude intragroup transactions.
+In all the data provided, intragroup transactions should be excluded.
 Critical functions are services provided to third parties exclusively.

 Validation rules

-Several levels of checks will be run on all submissions of the LDR:
+Several levels of checks will be run on all submissions of the CFR:

 A first level consists of automated technical checks to ensure that the submissions fulfil all formatting requirements, i.e. the filing rules;